About the device & my reasons for wanting one

 - Insert the battery but make sure to leave the cover off

-- Take the button to where it’ll live (this is so that the button attaches to the correct ZigBee router first time)
+- Take the device to where it’ll live (this is so that it attaches to the correct ZigBee router first time)

 - Open up Phoscon and go to Devices, Switches and then “Add New Switch”